ud-cis-discord/ud-cis-discord.github.io/pages/Discord Crash Course.md

 If you hover your mouse over a message (long press the message on mobile), you will see three buttons appear on the right side of the message.
-The first button allows you to react to that message with any emoji that discord has (some guilds have custom emojis, as well).
+The first button allows you to react to that message with any emoji that discord has (some servers have custom emojis, as well).
 For mobile users: this button will appear at the top of the screen that pops up when you long press the message (it looks like a smiling emoji with a plus sign).

 **Editing your message:**